Explore Mount Triglav: A Guide to Hiking All 21 Trails

 On the right side of the northern side of Begunjski vrh, you can see a mountain saddle, following the trail that might be slightly less traced and completely disappears after 15 minutes.
 Follow the steep ravines to the saddle and then step on the marked path from Stanič lodge to Cmir, guiding you to the right to reach a steep ascent and then to Begunjska vratca.
 You will soon reach the lodge, and the path proceeds towards Kredarica, first crossing the Rži gravel screes, lowering, and then rising higher again.
 It will ultimately lead you from Kredarica peak and to Triglav lodge on Kredarica.
 Keep walking to Mali Triglav, across the glacier, and the ridge between Mali Triglav and your goal.
 You will arrive at Mt Triglav soon.

-Aljaž lodge in the Vrata valley – mount Triglav route (across Plemenice), very difficult marked path
+4) Aljaž Lodge in the Vrata Valley – Mount Triglav (across Plemenice)

 Altitude difference: 1949 m